wvanderp/GoldDiggersLog/objects/books/Counting to ten for orcs.md

 And soon the orcs were counting with glee and delight.

-One, two, three, four, five, six, seven, eight, Nine, ten, we're counting now, it's not too late!
+One, two, three, four, five, six, seven, eight, Nine, ten, We're counting now, it's not too late!
 Orcs can learn and have fun, it's not a fate,
 We'll all be experts at counting in no time, just wait!